This journal is a member of the Committee on Publication Ethics (COPE).

 Manuscripts should not normally exceed 6,000 words.
 The main body of the paper is to be preceded by an abstract of less than 150 words, as well as a list of 4 to 8 keywords.

-International Journal of Architectural Computing (IJAC) operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the authors.
+International Journal of Architectural Computing (IJAC) operates a conventional double-anonymize reviewing policy in which the reviewer and author’s names and information are withheld from the other.

 - The reviewer should have no prior knowledge of your submission

 - The reviewer should not have recently collaborated with any of the authors

 - Reviewer nominees from the same institution as any of the authors are not permitted